mathieucarbou/YaSolR/docs/comparison.md

 This is particularly useful when the electrical panel is in a different room or when the router needs to be close to the load.

 [![](https://mathieu.carbou.me/MycilaJSYApp/screenshot.png)](https://mathieu.carbou.me/MycilaJSYApp/screenshot.png)

+## EV Charging Station Compatibility

+**YaSolR is designed to be compatible with EV charging stations**, allowing users having an EV Box capable of charging over the solar excess power to still do it and set some sort of priority over routing.

+The power sharing can be done through MQTT or REST API.

+## Compatible with multiple Solar Router installations

+**YaSolR is designed to be compatible with multiple Solar Router installations in the same home**, allowing users to manage multiple loads and optimize their self-consumption across different circuits.

+The power sharing between routers is done through MQTT.